Current Projects

 Using Labor Market Information to Improve Program and Credential Quality

 Higher educational institutions, from community colleges to universities, are increasingly using labor market information to ensure their programs and credentials align with economic trends.
-This project seeks to understand the many possible ways these institutions are utilizing labor market information.
+This project sought to understand the many possible ways these institutions are utilizing labor market information.

 >View more details here.